q09sssisiwjb/boltnewclone-new-gpt/replit.md

 - Fetches user details from Convex on mount if authenticated

 **Key Component Responsibilities**:
-- `Hero`: Landing page with suggestions and prompt input
+- `Hero`: Landing page with suggestions, prompt input, and auto-login integration
-- `Header`: Navigation and user authentication UI (Sign in/Get started buttons)
+- `Header`: Navigation and user profile display (no sign-in buttons - auto-login handles authentication)
+- `AutoLoginPopup`: Welcome popup for first-time visitors with instant account creation
 - `LoginDialog`: Modal for Firebase email/password authentication with toggle between sign-up and sign-in modes
 - `ChatView`: Workspace chat interface with message history
 - `CodeView`: Sandpack editor with file explorer and preview